Rational links and DT invariants of quivers

+(Note that we implicitly use the $q \leftrightarrow q^{-1}$ symmetry of the reduced uncolored HOMFLY-PT polynomial to identify the decategorification of the HOMFLY-PT homology with the coefficient of $x$ in \eqref{eqn:knotty}, see also Section~\ref{sec:framing}.
 For such a generating function, we define the $\delta$-grading of a summation index $i$ to be $\delta_i:=q_i-Q_{i,i}-2 a_i$.
 Note that this notion also makes sense for the generating functions associated to tangles.
 We will now show that generating functions from Theorem~\ref{thm:knotty} are homogeneous with respect to the $\delta$-grading.
 This will be done by induction of the number of crossings on the link, following the building process of the rational tangle.

-\begin{lem} Let $c$ and $d$ be sums of disjoint sets of summation indices.
-Then multiplying by a Pochhammer symbol $\qp{a^x q^{2+2cy+2dz}}{d}$ and absorbing it via Lemma~\ref{lemlong} preserves the $\delta$-grading of a $\delta$-homogeneous generating functions in (almost) quiver form provided that $x=-z$. \end{lem} \begin{proof} Suppose we have a generating function that is $\delta$-homogeneous and that $d=d_1+\cdots d_k$.
+\begin{lemma} Let $c$ and $d$ be sums of disjoint sets of summation indices.
+Then multiplying by a Pochhammer symbol $\qp{a^x q^{2+2cy+2dz}}{d}$ and absorbing it via Lemma~\ref{lemlong} preserves the $\delta$-grading of a $\delta$-homogeneous generating functions in (almost) quiver form provided that $x=-z$. \end{lemma} \begin{proof} Suppose we have a generating function that is $\delta$-homogeneous and that $d=d_1+\cdots d_k$.
 Then multiplication by the Pochhammer symbol and absorption via Lemma~\ref{lemlong} will split the summation indices $d_i=\alpha_i+\beta_i$ and we get:

 Here the linear $q$-degree increases only for the summation indices $\alpha_i$, but this is compensated by the increase in quadratic $q$-degree.
 The quadratic terms in the $q$-exponent that mix $c$ and $\alpha_i$ as well as the sum on the right only influence off-diagonal entries of the adjacency matrix of the quiver and hence do not contribute to any $\delta_i$.
 Thus the net change in $\delta$ is $-2z-2x$ for the $\alpha_i$ and zero for the $\beta_i$. \end{proof}